Docs

 Idempotency

-POST endpoints that create resources (artifacts.create, context_entries.create, webhooks.create, agents.start, pages.create) are not yet idempotent at the server level.
-A successful retry will create a duplicate row.
+POST endpoints that create resources (POST /chat, POST /routines, POST /agents) are not yet idempotent at the server level.
+A successful-but-timed-out first attempt plus a retry can create two records (two Chats, two routines).

 Until a server-side Idempotency-Key header lands (tracked in changelog.md as a planned feature), deduplicate on the client: